Living with an Ostomy

 When your body can't get rid of waste in the normal way, you may need an ostomy.
 This can happen because of a disease or a medical procedure.
 An ostomy is an opening that is created surgically somewhere on the body to help get rid of stool or urine.
 The waste is collected in a removable bag, called a pouch.
 The pouch is on the outside of the body and can be emptied as needed.

-Ostomies often get confused with stomas, but they are different medical terms.
+Ostomies often get confused with stomas.
+But they are different medical terms.
 Ostomy means the opening itself.
-Stoma refers to the end of the ureter or bowel that often has to extend slightly through the ostomy in order for urine or feces to leave the body.
+Stoma refers to the end of the ureter or bowel that often has to stick out slightly through the ostomy for urine or feces to leave the body.

 Ostomy types

-Ostomies come in many different types.
-The most common is a colostomy, when part of the colon or rectum needs to be removed.
-In this procedure, an opening is made in the abdominal wall.
-A remaining part of bowel is connected to it for the stool.
-Colostomies can be temporary or permanent.
-They have subtypes, depending on where the colostomy is made.
+There are different types of ostomies.
+The most common is a colostomy.
+This is when part of the colon or rectum needs to be removed.
+In this procedure, an opening is made in the belly (abdominal) wall.
+The remaining part of the bowel is connected to it for the stool to pass through.
+Colostomies can be short-term (temporary) or lifelong (permanent).
+They have subtypes depending on where the colostomy is made.
 These include sigmoid or descending, transverse, loop, and ascending.
 An ileostomy is a similar type of procedure done on the ileum.
 The ileum is part of the small intestine.
+A urostomy is an opening in the belly to re-direct urine away from the urinary bladder that is diseased, injured, or not working properly.

 All ostomies include a pouch and a wafer that helps protect the skin from irritation.